 StormCrawler is an open source SDK for building distributed web crawlers based on Apache Storm.
 The project is under Apache license v2 and consists of a collection of reusable resources and components, written mostly in Java.

 The aim of StormCrawler is to help build web crawlers that are :

 - polite yet efficient

-Storm-crawler is perfectly suited to use cases where the URL to fetch and parse come as streams but is also a good solution for large scale recursive crawls, particularly where low latency is required.
-The project is used in production by various companies and is actively developed and maintained.
+StormCrawler is perfectly suited to use cases where the URL to fetch and parse come as streams but is also an appropriate solution for large scale recursive crawls, particularly where low latency is required.
+The project is used in production by several companies and is actively developed and maintained.

 The Presentations page contains links to some recent presentations made about this project.